agorevski/TodoListBot/README.md

 # Number of days to keep old tasks (0 = keep forever)
 # Default: 0 (disabled)
 RETENTION_DAYS=0

+# Auto Rollover (optional)
+# Enable automatic midnight rollover of incomplete tasks
+# Default: true
+ENABLE_AUTO_ROLLOVER=true
 ```

+## Automatic Task Rollover

+The bot automatically rolls over incomplete tasks at midnight UTC.
+This ensures that tasks you didn't complete yesterday are automatically added to today's list while remaining on the previous day's list for reference.

+### How it works

+1. **At midnight UTC**, the bot checks for incomplete tasks from the previous day
+2. **Incomplete tasks are copied** to the new day's list with their original priority
+3. **Original tasks remain** on the previous day for historical tracking
+4. **Duplicates are prevented** - if a task with the same description already exists on the new day, it won't be copied again

+### Manual Rollover

+You can also manually trigger a rollover using the `/rollover` command.
+This is useful if:
+- You want to immediately copy yesterday's incomplete tasks
+- The automatic rollover didn't run (e.g., bot was offline at midnight)
+- You prefer to control when tasks roll over

+### Disabling Auto-Rollover

+Set `ENABLE_AUTO_ROLLOVER=false` in your environment to disable automatic midnight rollover.
+You can still use the `/rollover` command manually.

 ## Docker Deployment